Foreign Tax Credit Compliance Tips

 - Form 1116 Instructions - See the detailed instructions for “Foreign Qualified Dividends and Capital Gains (Losses)”.

-- Generally, if the foreign sourced income was taxed at the 0% rate, then you must exclude the income from your foreign source income (Form 1116 line 1a).
+- Generally, if the foreign source income was taxed at the 0% rate, then you must exclude the income from your foreign source income (Form 1116 line 1a).

 I received a Schedule K-1 that reports qualified dividends and/or capital gains and foreign source income.
 What amount do I include on Form 1116, line 1a as foreign source income?

-- The flow through entity should provide details of any qualified dividends and/or capital gains that have been included on the Foreign Transaction reporting (Partnership Schedule K-1 line 16 or S Corporation Schedule K-1 line 14) as income to be sourced at the partner level or foreign income already sourced at the partnership level.
+- The flow through entity should provide details of any qualified dividends and/or capital gains that have been included on the Foreign Transactions reporting line (the 2015 Partnership Schedule K-1 line 16 or the 2015 S Corporation Schedule K-1 line 14) as income to be sourced at the partner level or foreign income already sourced at the partnership level.

 - If Schedule K-1 reports qualified dividends and/or capital gains and foreign source income, but does not provide the necessary detail to determine the amount of the qualified dividends and/or capital gains that is foreign source income, you should contact the partnership or S corporation for the necessary details.

-- Any foreign sourced qualified dividends and/or capital gains reported on Schedule K-1 will require the adjustments discussed above in "How do I make the adjustment?."
+- Any foreign source qualified dividends and/or capital gains reported on Schedule K-1 will require the adjustments discussed above in "How do I make the adjustment?."

 Interest Expense Apportioned

 You must apportion interest expense between the U.S. and foreign source income using an asset method.
-See Publication 514 for more information on the asset methods.
+See Publication 514, Foreign Tax Credit for Individuals, for more information on the asset methods.

 Am I required to apportion interest expense even if I borrow the money in the U.S.?